 Note before you finalize your booking from Skyscanner!

 Since you are booking from a third-party booking website, it is always good to be aware of all the extra charges any cheap flights may come.
 For instance, a lot of budget airlines such as Air Baltic charge for a luggage and seat reservation and Wow Airlines charge for carry-on luggage, so check these before you make your final payment.

 To conclude this shenanigan

 I’ve been using Skyscanner to find cheap flights around Europe, and it hasn’t failed me once.
 I just have to be a little careful when I’m about to pay to make sure that there are no extra or hidden fees in the total amount, but other than that.
 It is still cheaper to find it this way other than scoring from seat sales.

 If you don’t like to use Skyscanner, there are also other ways to find cheap flights, and one good way is to sign up for booking website’s newsletter, and they’ll often send you good deals straight to your email!
-Looking for seat sales are also one good way, but you need to be extremely patient on this — nevertheless, good luck.
+Looking for seat sales is also one good way, but you need to be extremely patient on this — nevertheless, good luck.

 Last note: Plan your trip smartly!

 If you’re a backpacker, 130USD is a hefty price to lose, but if you have travel insurance, they can help you reimburse that money.
 Also, it is just so much smarter to have travel insurance in general.

 Also, if you don’t know what to pack when you travel to Europe, make sure to check my minimalist packing list to have an idea of how to travel with little stuff in you!

 Are you on Pinterest?
 Pin these for later read!